Spring has sprung at Ontario Parks!

 You know it’s spring in Ontario Parks when…

-you see moose
+You see moose

-Moose are salt-depleted by the end of winter.
-Early spring runoff and salt from winter highway maintenance form mineral pools in roadside ditches which moose love to feed in.
 One of the best parks to spy moose in early spring is Algonquin Provincial Park along Highway 60.
 Please ensure you drive with care and don’t stop on the highway to view the moose.

-you hear owls
+You hear owls

-Spring tails are wee insects filled with a natural anti-freeze that give them a strange sticky belly button and an ability to catapult their bodies away from danger.
+Spring Tails are wee insects filled with a natural anti-freeze that give them a strange, sticky belly button, and an ability to catapult their bodies away from danger.
 In early spring they swarm and look like black powder on patches of snow and downed wood.

-you hear spring peepers
+You hear spring peepers

 Listen for spring peepers on warmer April evenings.
 These tiny frogs are the only ones in Ontario that have a darker X -shaped marking on their backs.
 Here’s what a chorus of them sounds like.

-you see sap flow
+You see sap flow

-you hear chickadee sing
+You hear chickadees sing

-you see the tundra swans returning
+You see the tundra swans returning

-you see the trees bud
+You see the trees bud

-you see ice-out adventurers
+You see ice-out adventurers